rnmapbox/maps/docs/UserLocation.md

 ### methods
 #### setLocationManager({running})

-Wheather to start or stop the locationManager<br/>Notice, that locationManager will start automatically when<br/>either `onUpdate` or `visible` are set
+Whether to start or stop the locationManager<br/>Notice, that locationManager will start automatically when<br/>either `onUpdate` or `visible` are set

 ##### arguments
 | Name | Type | Required | Description  |